 -Supermarkets often use labels to identify items that they sell

--These labels are usually made from paper or plastic and they contain information about each product such as its name and price
+-These labels are usually made from paper or plastic proper, and they contain information about each product, such as its name and price

--They are usually attached to the product with adhesive so they stay in place until removed by a customer who is purchasing the item.
+-They are usually attached to the product with adhesive, so they stay in place until removed by a customer purchasing the item.

 1. "Light" or "lite" means 30 percent fewer calories or half the fat in comparison to the regular product.